wp-plugins/drop-shadow-boxes/readme.txt

 = Can I get my content to fill the entire box? =
 Yes, set the padding attribute to 0. i.e. padding="0"

+= How do I add space around the box? =
+Set the margin attribute e.g. 20px

 == Screenshots ==